ai-cam/ai-cam.github.io/_calls/2025-09-24-ai-in-local-government-fair.md

         * The potential impact if this problem were solved
         * Any relevant data or context about scale
     - heading: How long is the poster session?
-      content: 4 hours (13:00-17:00) including lunch and refreshments.
+      content: 4 hours (12:00-16:00) including lunch and refreshments.
 This gives time for meaningful conversations rather than rushed presentations.
     - heading: "What happens after the session? "
       content: Later this year, ai@cam will be launching its AI for Local Government Accelerator, which will invite applications for funding and incubator-style support for collaborative projects between the University and local government.
-    - content: " While we welcome poster presentations from all participating councils, we anticipate that our AI for Local Government Accelerator funding programme will be held by University of Cambridge researchers.
+    - content: While we welcome poster presentations from all participating councils, we anticipate that our AI for Local Government Accelerator funding programme will be held by University of Cambridge researchers.
 However, solutions developed could potentially benefit councils across all participating regions, and we anticipate that all funding proposals should include at least one council partner.
-Full guidance on this will be published after the poster session."
+Full guidance on this will be published after the poster session.
       heading: Who will be eligible for follow-up funding?
     - content: The session itself provides valuable networking and learning opportunities.
 Many councils find that discussing their challenges with